 Format: Dream On! groups work well with up to ten people.
 Trust and familiarity are fostered if the same people attend.

 Decide how frequently and when to meet—weekly on Tuesdays or monthly on the second Thursday, for example.
 Be consistent.
+Gather in a quiet café or private space or rotate and minimize hosting responsibilities.

 Etiquette: Be respectful.
 Learn by listening to and exploring the dreams of others.
-The deeper the discussion and your involvement with their dreams, the richer the exploration and observation of your dreams will be.